erinosb/organizeDeltaVision/README.md

 $ nano .zshrc

 # Modify the following line of code to include the absolute path your wrote down at the beginning of this code chunk.
 Follow Tony Stark's lead like so.
-His pwd was /Users/tonystark/myscripts/oranizeDeltaVision
+His pwd was /Users/tonystark/myscripts/oranizeDeltaVision.
+Copy your corresponding line to the end of the .zshrc file:

 export PATH="$PATH:/Users/tonystark/myscripts/oranizeDeltaVision"

 # Save the file using CTRL + X. Type "Y" to accept the changes

-# Source new .zshrc using the following:
+# Source new .zshrc using the following command:

 $ source .zshrc
 ```